Technical Guidelines for Tea Production in Summer and Autumn 2024 Released by the Ministry of Agriculture and Rural Affairs

 1. Pest Control Techniques for Summer and Autumn

 During summer and autumn, pests such as the gray tea looper, tea looper, tea hairy caterpillar, and tea green leafhopper are prevalent.
 Integrated pest control measures should be implemented to reduce the population density of these pests and prevent severe infestations.
-When necessary, efficient and safe pesticides can be used for emergency control.
+When necessary, efficient and safe can be used for emergency control.
 In tea gardens that meet the standards for harvesting, the tea should be picked frequently in batches to disrupt the egg-laying sites of pests and remove some eggs and young nymphs along with the tea shoots.
 For lepidopteran pests, narrow-band LED insect traps and pheromone lures can be used during the adult emergence period to accurately target them and reduce their egg-laying in the field.
 Parasitic wasps can be released during the adult emergence period to control the tea hairy caterpillar.
 Yellow-red double-sided sticky boards can be hung to trap adult tea green leafhoppers before the rainy season in autumn.

 Technical Guidelines for Tea Production in Summer and Autumn 2024 Released by the Ministry of Agriculture and Rural Affairs-6